AHA Affiliate Member engagement includes the following elements:

 - Stanford AHA Agile Hardware Center and Affiliates Program Overview

-- Stanford University Policies Affecting Industrial Affiliates Program Memberships
+- Stanford University Policies on the Establishment of Industrial Affiliates and Related Membership-Supported Programs

 - AHA is a Stanford University industrial affiliates program and is subject to university policies for such programs including openness in research, publication and broad sharing of results, and faculty freedom to pursue research topics and methodology of their choice.